-However well you know your dog, it can be tricky to spot that something is causing him discomfort or pain.
-Clinical animal behaviourist Inga MacKellar explains how to recognise some of the key signs of a dog in pain.
+However well you know your pet, it can be tricky to spot that something’s causing them discomfort.
+Petplan’s veterinary expert Brian Faulkner explains how to recognise some of the key signs of a dog in pain.

 1. Abnormal movement

 One of the first things to look for is changes to your dog’s usual way of moving.
 ‘If your normally energetic dog is limping or walking strangely, or shows reduced movement, there may be something causing them discomfort,’ says Petplan’s expert vet Brian Faulkner.
 Some dogs tremor when in pain, while other dogs pant – or they might paw at their eyes, or rub sore ears on the ground.
 Watch out for any restlessness or reluctance when they’re trying to lie down, as this can mean something is hurting.

 Does your dog usually bolt their food, or are they a slow, restrained eater?
 Any significant changes to your dog’s feeding habits, from refusing their food or showing little interest in treats to a sudden increase in appetite, can be a sign that they’re unwell.
 Watch how your dog eats, too: if they’re chewing in an odd way, they may have painful teeth or gums.
 If you notice any significant changes to your dog’s eating or drinking habits, or they’re losing or putting on weight unexpectedly, mention it to your vet.

 3. Excessive grooming